emreaybu/Calculator/README.md

 # Calculator
-making calculator with using java gui
+making calculator with using java swing library